KumarrGulshan/mindcore-llm/README.md

     ```

 2.  **Set up the environment:**
-    The project uses a virtual environment and requires PyTorch (CPU-only version is used by default to manage disk space).
+    The project uses a virtual environment and requires PyTorch.

     ```bash
     ./scripts/setup_env.sh